oleurud/CarND-Vehicle-Detection/writeup.md

 How I have explained, I lose some detections in the process of the false positives deletion.
 I tried to play with diferent configurations of the slidding windows, but I have not a good result.
 For a while, I lose the white car when the black appears.

 At the end of the video, I detects cars of the other lane, I not sure if is a error...
 But has bad solution If I only works thinking in the car recognition.
 A solution will be to detect the lanes and not detect the cars outside of some lanes playing with the width of the slidding windows.

+One idea to optimize the project is to create specific slide windows for each size.
+For example, for bigger vehicles (nearest) the slide windows must be at the bottom, and for smaller at the top.

 As always, the code is a good starting point, but is impossible to use in real time.
 I have improved the time process as you can see in the method `find` of the class VehicleDetector in the file `detection.py` with the general idea of not process each frame if the previous result was good.